Frequently Asked Questions (FAQs)

 What is the sterilized shelf-life of a single-procedure instrument?

 ECA Medical Instruments’ standard shelf life is 2 years but we can conduct aging studies for multiple years.

-Are major OEM firms using single procedure torque limiting instruments and disposable procedure kits?
+Are major OEM firms using single-procedure torque-limiting instruments and single-use procedure kits?

-Is the US FDA a supporter of single-procedure or disposable technologies?
+Is the US FDA a supporter of single-procedure technologies?

 Yes.
-While the FDA has not and is not expected to provide formal industry guidance it is a backer of disposable technologies.
-The agency’s support of disposable technologies for healthcare and biopharma applications has been stated by numerous FDA officials in Washington DC.
+While the FDA has not and is not expected to provide formal industry guidance it is a backer of single-use technologies.
+The agency’s support of single-procedure technologies for healthcare and biopharma applications has been stated by numerous FDA officials in Washington DC.
 Single procedure products, primarily made of plastic materials, reduce risk of cross contamination, reduce hospital acquired infections (HAI), and reduce the need for cleaning and sterilization systems and validation.
-In addition, disposable products can be recycled and cut the carbon footprint created by the transportation and logistics costs associated with life cycle management of reusable devices.
+In addition, single-use products can be recycled and cut the carbon footprint created by the transportation and logistics costs associated with life cycle management of reusable devices.

 What kinds of packaging options are available?

 We offer a complete range of packaging configurations for our customers.
 We will take and create a specification using your packaging requirements or help you design a winning solution including double barrier bags and pouches, tray in a tray, PETG and Styrene trays and pouches, Tyvek and Polymer films, sterilization, labeling, drop test and high shelf life and ruggedized configurations and more.
 ECA Medical Instruments takes care of all the validations and documentation.

 Can you use single-use instruments or kits more than once?